 Argentinian Asado

 Asado is a very popular Argentinian method of meat roasting.
 A spit is set at about 45º angle and meat is secured to the crossbars.
-In case of a large piece of meat, the spit may be impounded at 20º angle as the weight of the meat will bend it further.
-After the first half of the piece has been cooked, the spit is pulled up and turned around to complete cooking of the second half.
+In the case of a large piece of meat, the spit may be impounded at 20º angle as the weight of the meat will bend it further.
+After the first half of the piece has been cooked, the spit is pulled up and turned around to complete the cooking of the second half.

 Asado spit.